 Bath Salts Addiction and Rehabilitation

 Bath salts are dangerous “designer” drugs that cause similar effects to amphetamines.
 Previously sold “legally” online and on the shelves of drug paraphernalia stores, this easily obtained drug quickly hit the abuse scene.
 People use it recreationally without realizing how easy it is to become addicted to it — and how it can quickly make life spiral out of control.
 Unfortunately, poison control centers and emergency rooms across the United States have dealt with numerous overdose cases.
 And because medical personnel rarely know exactly what chemicals have been ingested, they are sometimes unable to help.
-If it’s too late and you already have a bath salts addiction, you need to know there is help available to you to kick your bath salts abuse and gain back control of your life.
+If it’s too late and you already have an addiction, you need to know there is help available at our treatment center for bath salts where you can kick your dependence and gain back control of your life.

 Because of the serious negative side effects of bath salts, quitting the addiction and getting your body back to a healthy state isn’t going to be easy, but here at 12 Keys Rehab, we have an experienced and dedicated staff that will help make the transition go much more smoothly.